Frank and Ernest (comic strip)

-Unlike most syndicated comic strip cartoonists, Bob Thaves did not write all of the gags for the strip (nor maintain a pretense that he did) and openly solicited gags in publications such as Writer's Market.
 Bob Thaves died on August 1, 2006.
 His son, Tom Thaves, has since taken over production of the strip.

 Awards

 Thaves won the National Cartoonists Society's Newspaper Panel Cartoon Award for 1983, 1984, and 1986 for his work on the strip.
 Other awards include the Mencken Award for Free Speech and designation as a Champion of Creativity by the American Creativity Association in 2006.